Jean-MarcHarvengt/hyperpetpico/README.md

 <br>

 The picture on the PET monitor is mirrored to VGA by default.<br>
-Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2)<br>
+Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the File Browser)<br>
 As soon a program make uses of extended graphics capabilities, only VGA is usable<br>
 The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...<br>
 New registers are available through 9000-9fff region (R/W)<br>
-Region a000-afff is available as extra RAM or to store custom roms (file browser default).
+Region a000-afff is available as extra RAM or to store custom roms (File Browser as default).

 <br>